 Infrastructure category, Exame magazine.
-Sabesp leads the sector and is among the biggest companies in the country in the list of 11 publicly traded companies with responsible management from the social, environmental and governance point of view.
+Sabesp leads the sector and is among the biggest companies in the country

+WITH ESG SHARES FROM BB INVESTIMENTOS - Sabesp included in the list of 11 publicly traded companies with responsible management from the social, environmental and governance point of view.
 We are the only mixed capital company in the ranking.